Marker Logo

 Indian Mill

-Photographed By Mike Wintermantel, April 27, 2018
+Photographed by Mike Wintermantel, April 27, 2018

 1. Indian Mill Marker

+Inscription.
 Native Americans grew corn (maize) for a food source.
 Planted in hills, not rows, the cobs were square, not rounded.
 They had two rows of corn on each flat surface.
 Planted when the dogwood bloomed they dropped a fish in each hole with four grains-one for the jay, one for the crow one to rot and one to grow.
 Maize was ground into flour by hand in rock mills such as this one here on Roaring Run, located near the convergence of several Indian paths.

 Erected 2014 by Justin Bell - Eagle Scout Project - Troop 9.

 Topics.
-This historical marker is listed in these topic lists: Agriculture • Native Americans.
+This historical marker is listed in these topic lists: AgricultureIndigenous Peoples and Communities.

 Location.
 41° 0.586′ N, 78° 23.249′ W. Marker is near Clearfield, Pennsylvania, in Clearfield County.
-Marker is at the intersection of Clearfield Woodland Highway (U.S. 322) and Indian Mill Lane, on the right when traveling west on Clearfield Woodland Highway.
+It is at the intersection of Clearfield Woodland Highway (U.S. 322) and Indian Mill Lane, on the right when traveling west on Clearfield Woodland Highway.
 Touch for map.
 Marker is in this post office area: Clearfield PA 16830, United States of America.
 Touch for directions.

 Click or scan to see